VDA5050/VDA5050/VDA5050_EN.md

 3. The vehicle reports the warning "orderUpdateError"
 4. The vehicle continues with executing the previous order.

-If the AGV receives an order with the same `orderId` and `orderUpdateId` twice, the second order will be ignored.
+If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, the second order will be ignored.
 This might happen, if the master control resends the order because the state message was received too late by master control and it could therefore not verify that the first order had been received.

 #### 6.6.4.4 Clearing the order

-In response to one of the following events, not triggered by Master Control, the vehicle has to stop executing the current order:
+In response to one of the following events, not triggered by master control, the vehicle has to stop executing the current order:

 - The vehicle is changing the operating mode to 'MANUAL', 'SERVICE' or 'TEACHIN' (see also [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message)).
 - The vehicle cannot determine its position anymore.